HOME. OF COMMENCING YOUR FUTURE.

 ORDER OF MARCH

 All students need to line up according to the placement received on their individual card.
 Your placement in the order of march is by school, degree, and alphabetical order.
 If you are out of place, guests following the procession listed in the program may miss you crossing the stage.
 The same may occur with those watching the ceremony through live streaming while listening to the announcements of graduates.
 If you are out of order you may also end up with the wrong Dean handing your degree case to you.
 Staying in order will also assist the photographers with matching the correct person to the correct photos.
 Additionally, not staying in your assigned place could result in you, or someone else, not having a place to sit.
 Please stay in your assigned place to ensure a smooth ceremony for you, your fellow graduates, and your friends and families.

 When it is time to confer degrees, faculty marshals will direct you by rows to the ramp at the right side of the stage.
 As you move across the stage, you will hand your name card to the Vice President for Student Affairs who will be standing at the first lectern.
 Your name will be announced as you walk across the stage.
 Continue across the stage to receive your diploma cover from your Dean (take cover with left hand), shake hands with your right.
 The President of the College or Chair of the Board of Trustees will also congratulate you and shake your hand.
 You will exit the stage using the ramp on the left side.

 - Final verification of degree requirements will not be completed prior to Commencement day; therefore, you will receive only a diploma case at the ceremony.
-Diplomas will be mailed to you in July.
+Diplomas will be mailed to you in early August.

 - Please be sure to clear any holds (financial, library, athletic, parking, etc.).
 A diploma or transcript will not be issued if you have any outstanding obligations to the College.